rust-lang/rust/src/doc/rustc-dev-guide/src/incremental-compilation.md

 called the **red-green** algorithm[^salsa].
 The high-level idea is that, after each run of the compiler, we will save the results of all the queries that we do, as well as the **query DAG**.
-The **query DAG** is a [DAG] that indices which queries executed which other queries.
-So for example there would be an edge from a query Q1 to another query Q2 if computing Q1 required computing Q2 (note that because queries cannot depend on themselves, this results in a DAG and not a general graph).
+The **query DAG** is a [DAG] that indexes which queries executed which other queries.
+So, for example, there would be an edge from a query Q1 to another query Q2 if computing Q1 required computing Q2 (note that because queries cannot depend on themselves, this results in a DAG and not a general graph).